openvinotoolkit/nncf/docs/Usage.md

 In practice this means that you should use the same compression algorithms (i.e. the same NNCF configuration file) when loading a compressed model checkpoint.

-To save the best compressed checkpoint use `compression_ctrl.compression_stage()` to distinguish between 3 possible levels of compression: `UNCOMPRESSED`, `PARTIALLY_COMPRESSED` and `FULLY_COMPRESSED`.
-It is useful in case of `staged` compression.
-Model may achieve the best accuracy on earlier stages of compression - tuning without compression or with intermediate compression rate, but still fully compressed model with lower accuracy should be considered as the best compressed one.
-`UNCOMPRESSED` means that no compression is applied for the model, for instance, in case of stage quantization - when all quantization are disabled, or in case of sparsity - when current sparsity rate is zero. `PARTIALLY_COMPRESSED` stands for the compressed model which haven't reached final compression ratio yet, e.g. magnitude sparsity algorithm has learnt masking of 30% weights out of 51% of target rate.
-The controller returns `FULLY_COMPRESSED` compression stage when it finished scheduling and tuning hyper parameters of the compression algorithm, for example when rb-sparsity method sets final target sparsity rate for the loss.

 ## Exploring the compressed model
 After a `create_compressed_model` call, the NNCF log directory will contain visualizations of internal representations for the original, uncompressed model (`original_graph.dot`) and for the model with the compression algorithms applied (`compressed_graph.dot`).